Amisha-Ananda-Gowda/Python-Programs/README.md

 # EvenOrOdd
-Program to find if the
+Program to find if the given

 # Factorial